 - Oviparous, or egg-laying.

-- Male protects and tends to eggs, which attach to substrate.
+- Males protect and tend to eggs, which attach to substrate.

 - “Least Concern” on IUCN Red List.

-- If frightened, chromis will retreat into coral crevices.
+- If frightened, blue chromis will retreat into coral crevices.